Frequently Asked Questions

 May I visit campus?

-Students may visit the campus on their own accord, but we strongly advise students to first submit an application and get feedback from the Admission Committee before visiting.
+Students may visit the campus on their own accord, but we strongly encourage students to first submit an application and get feedback from the Admission Committee before visiting.
 Students who are actively being considered for admission by the Admission Committee are sometimes invited to campus for an interview.
-In such cases, we will help schedule the visit, arrange meetings with individual faculty members and current graduate students, and reimburse students for all or part of the travel costs.
+In those cases, we help schedule the visit, arrange meetings with individual faculty members and current graduate students, and reimburse students for all or part of the travel costs.